-Join Wolves and Sheep author Matt Kerbel for a live lunchtime discussion of the state of our politics on Thursday August 5 at Noon Eastern Time.
-Enjoy an outside-the-Beltway perspective on your favorite political topics and a chance to ask questions about the first months of the Biden administration, the state of the Republican Party, prospects for the sustained viability of the republic, and other light topics.
+Join Wolves and Sheep author Matt Kerbel for a live lunchtime discussion of the state of our politics on Thursday October 7 at Noon Eastern Time.
+This is a critical moment for democracy, and we’re going to talk about it.
+Enjoy an outside-the-Beltway perspective on the Biden administration, the state of the Republican Party, prospects for the sustained viability of the republic, and other light topics.
 Free to Wolves and Sheep Extra members.
 You can register here.

 It was not a wave.
 It was not a repeat of 2018.
 For a few hours it felt like it could be a repeat of 2016.
 In the end, it was a slugfest between two closely matched halves of an electorate seeking to impose their irreconcilable differences on the other, resulting in the election of a man who has pledged to bring them together.
 And it dislodged Donald Trump from power.
 For over a year I had been staring at data that told me Joe Biden would defeat Donald Trump in a historic landslide, taking down the Republican Party and